 "Unless something happens, you have no reason to know the background of it," she said.
 "First Nations people are often brought to light in the same way when we talk about some of the things in the Indian Act or when we talk about certain things with Status.
 Because that's all you know, you don't have any reason to question something different because that's just the way it works."

-Fox has no doubt that the Yukon course helped make her a better Mountie.
+Fox has no doubt that the Yukon course helped make her a better officer.
 Above all, she values the Indigenous perspective she gained from the course.
 "There are so many different elements that come into play that shaped this person's life or certain communities' lives," she said, "to see that gave me more of an understanding."

 This understanding manifests itself sometimes in small but significant ways.
 "If someone offers you a gift, traditionally for us, we can't accept gifts," she said, "but [now] it's seen differently."
-And although her job is "go, go, go," she's learned "It's better to sit and have coffee and tell stories and listen to their stories."
+And although her job is "go, go, go," she's learned "it's better to sit and have coffee and tell stories and listen to their stories."

 It's little cultural insights such as these that are key, according to Wood.
 So is knowing what might trigger a flashback to residential school trauma: the smell of bleach, or split pea and ham soup, or oatmeal, or a cologne that smells like a person's abuser.
 Wood recalled the story of a nurse who started going by her middle name after she was told that she shared her first name with another nurse who had abused residential school students decades earlier.